 Equipping Extension Educators to Address Producer Needs in Energy Education

 This project intends to meet the needs of producers in energy education via the professional development of Extension and other agency personnel.
-The project is being completed through:
+The project will be completed through:

 • Collecting and developing non-biased, research-based materials designed to meet the needs of educators and producers who may lack formal training on energy-related issues.